-For the scenario where (\bar{p}, δ, t) are also to be inferred from the data, figure 7 below summarizes the estimated posterior distributions for these parameters.
-The estimates showcase a significant update of the ellicited prior distributions, with posterior distributions centered at the true values for these correcting quantities.
-This result provides support of the ABC approach as a fruitful empirical strategy for parametric inference on income distributions through data affected by 'missing rich' issues of uncertain magnitude.
+For the scenario where (\bar{p}, δ, t) are uncertain a priori and are therefore also to be inferred from the data, figure 9 in Appendix A summarizes the estimated posterior distributions for these parameters.
+The estimates showcase a significant update of the elicited prior distributions, with posterior distributions centered at the true values for these correcting quantities.
+This result provides support of the ABC approach as a fruitful empirical strategy for parametric inference on income distributions through data affected by MR issues of uncertain magnitude.